Le Miroir aveugle (The Blind Mirror)

-Following on from the photographs Cathédrales and Cathédrales hermétiques, Le Miroir aveugle (The Blind Mirror) is a work that forms part of my visual research into the elusive, the mystery felt in the face of the perpetual phenomenon of the ephemeral.
+Following on from the photographs Cathédrales and Cathédrales hermétiques, Le Miroir aveugle is a work that forms part of my visual research into the elusive, the mystery felt in the face of the perpetual phenomenon of the ephemeral.

 A silk taffeta curtain hung from a thin brass rod partially obscures a black-and-white photograph of a mirror.